anshul1204/anshul1204-langgraph-mat496/README.md

 What I Learned: Here I built a general agent architecture based on the ReAct design, where the LLM model can loop between reasoning, acting (via tool calls), and observing results until deciding to give a final answer.
 This modular approach supports complex sequences and multiple tool decisions before producing a direct output.

 Changes in Code: I wrote arithmetic tools (add, multiply, divide etc.) and extended the agent to handle binary and two’s complement operations.
 I updated the tool list and LLM bindings, and tested flows where the agent had to chain tool calls (e.g. do math, convert to binary, handle two’s complement logic, and then convert back to decimal).
-The graph flow was enhanced with debugging statements and more robust node-to-node connections to support advanced tool chaining.

 [View Notebook](https://github.com/anshul1204/anshul1204-langgraph-mat496/blob/main/module-1/agent.ipynb)